 The increased compositionality and modularity would be counterproductive if they were to miss phenomena in parallel hybrid systems.
-The two constructive completeness results show that this is not the case and prove adequacy of the calculus: First, completeness is proven relative to the first-order logic of communication traces and differential equations \comFOD.
-This shows that \dLCHP has all axioms and proof rules necessary to reduce valid \dLCHP formulas to properties of traces and differential equations.
+The two effective completeness results show that this is not the case and prove adequacy of the calculus: First, completeness is proven relative to the first-order logic of communication traces and differential equations \comFOD.
+This shows that \dLCHP provides all axioms and proof rules necessary to reduce valid \dLCHP formulas to the assertion logic \comFOD, and confirms that \dLCHP's calculus is a comprehensive characterization of all dynamical effects of parallel hybrid systems.
 At the core of the proof is a complete reasoning pattern for safety of parallel hybrid systems.
 This pattern points out all steps that can be necessary but in stark contrast with classical monolithic reasoning can be reduced whenever shortcuts are sufficient.
 Further, completeness is proven relative to the first-order logic of differential equations FOD.
 This result proof-theoretically aligns \dLCHP with reasoning about hybrid systems in \dL, which is complete relative to FOD as well.
 Consequently, properties of parallel hybrid systems can be verified whenever properties of hybrid systems, continuous, and discrete systems can be verified.

-An interesting direction for future work considers the aspect that uniform substitution \cite{Brieger2023} gets rid of subtle soundness-critical side conditions, which otherwise cause overwhelming implementations of theorem provers.
+Interesting directions for future work include uniform substitution \cite{Brieger2023} that gets rid of subtle soundness-critical side conditions, which otherwise cause overwhelming implementations of theorem provers.
 Uniform substitution is a subtle challenge on its own \cite{DBLP:journals/jar/Platzer17,DBLP:conf/cade/Platzer19}, so needs its own careful presentation, but completeness of \dLCHP's schematic calculus proven in this article is a major step toward its completeness.